 Since then it has become one of the bestselling children's books of all time.
 About 200 million copies have been sold, besting "Harry Potter".

 It has been read to children by U.S. presidents and Miss Americas; Heisman trophy winners and Hall of Fame baseball players, and by millions of moms and dads.

 The book entered the zeitgeist in 1991 with the Rev. Jesse Jackson's famous recitation on "Saturday Night Live".
 It was an homage to Seuss. who had died that week.

-The Food Network's website is littered with recipes for green eggs and ham.
 At this year's Iowa State Fair, Sam and his curmudgeonly friend sit centered stage ... carved out of butter.
 And there's even an app for that for the iPhone or iPad.